Thanks to Chasity from Ohio for allowing me to use this gorgeous photo in this post.

 But here’s the second problem – print gamut.
-Your lab (almost certainly) can’t print reds as bright as your screen can show them, so the color dies another death when it hits paper.
+Your lab (almost certainly) can’t print reds as bright as your screen can show them, so the colour dies another death when it hits paper.

 Here, I’ve soft-proofed the photo using WHCC’s lustre profile.
 This is how it would print.
 You can see that the red is duller, and somewhat darker.
 Most significantly, there’s no shape to it.
 It’s pretty much just a blob of flat red:

-Read more about soft-proofing here, if you need to.
-In that article, I wrote about … “the perpetual trade-off when dealing with out-of-gamut areas … you can have the brightest possible color, with no detail, or duller color, with correct detail.
-Your choice!”.
+"the perpetual trade-off when dealing with out-of-gamut areas … you can have the brightest possible colour with no detail, or duller colour with correct detail.
+Your choice!".

 So, we come to a fork in the road.
 To our left is the "Meh, I don’t care if it’s flat and shapeless; I’ve got to get this job done in a hurry, and I’m not charging much for it" route.
 On occasions when you want to take that easy path, don’t bother reading any further.
 Just send it off to the lab, and get on with your life.

-To our right is the “Let’s do our very best to get a good print” road.
-This route involves massaging the out-of-gamut colors into the print gamut, so that they’ll be identical between screen and print.
-And yes, it’ll mean duller colors.
-But they’ll be duller colors with visible detail, which is important to a nerd like me.
+To our right is the "Let’s do our very best to get a good print" road.
+This route involves massaging the out-of-gamut colours into the print gamut, so that they’ll be identical between screen and print.
+And yes, it’ll mean duller colours.
+But they’ll be duller colours with visible detail, which is important to a nerd like me.

 So, here’s what I do.
 Take a look at the one on the right:

-I’ve desaturated the red clothing until the colors are all within gamut.
+I’ve desaturated the red clothing until the colours are all within gamut.
 That is, when I toggle my soft-proof profile on and off, there’s no change (well, not enough to worry about, anyway).